maxwell-gao/DNanoBaseCasDevSy/README.md

      * Midium # of bases in stap strand  : 40
      * Maximum # of bases in stap strand : 60

+## 2021/11/20
+Reconstitute the file tree and upload the manual sequences and structures.